svbeon/www/sasl/README.txt

 sasl-mirc.cpp is the source file used to build SASL.dll.
 The version on this page was created with Visual Studio 2008 on Windows 7.

+NB: We've had some reports of problems running this on 64-bit Windows systems.
+If you have any experience with it, positive or negative, or are in a position to help track down any problems, please contact spb on IRC.

 X-Chat
 ------